East Midlands Combined County Authority: Governance and Advisory Structure

-EMCCA is governed and guided by several statutory and advisory boards, committees, and panels in accordance with the Ministry of Housing, Communities & Local Government's (MHCLG) statutory guidance for combined authorites.
+EMCCA is governed and guided by several statutory and advisory boards, committees, and panels in accordance with the Ministry of Housing, Communities & Local Government's (MHCLG) statutory guidance for combined authorities.
 The first meeting of the combined authority took place on 20 March 2023 at Chesterfield Town Hall and was chaired by Barry Lewis, the Leader of Derbyshire County Council.

 On 13 October 2025 the EMCCA board agreed to seek the status of Established Mayoral Strategic Authority from MHCLG which would allow for an integrated settlement enabling greater spending freedoms.On 10 November 2025 the Mayor formally wrote to MHCLG to seek this status.

 The EMCCA Board is made up of the Mayor of the East Midlands and the leaders and deputy leaders of Derbyshire County Council, Derby City Council, Nottinghamshire County Council and Nottingham City Council.

 Board

-As of June 2025, the board comprises: